MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 -	The **RSP Object Range (1-69 million)**:  This object range is tied to [the RSP Program details](https://mbs.microsoft.com/partnersource/northamerica/partner-essentials/agreements-guides-and-handbooks/RegisterSolutionProgram).
 The program details specify that you have to pay quarterly for used objects.
 However, if you comply with the [Certified for Microsoft Dynamics (CFMD)](https://mbs.microsoft.com/partnersource/global/partner-essentials/partner-programs/certified-for-microsoft-dynamics/process/CfMD_Process) program requirements, one of the benefits of the program is that the quarterly fees on object costs will be waived.
 This object range can both be implemented on-premises, partner hosted (in C/AL or AL format) or in the Business Central SAAS  Service (AL Only format).
 The RSP Program page describes the process on how to request the RSP object range.
 -	The **App Object Range (70-75 million)**:
 This object range was originally designed to run in the Business Central service only for Microsoft Appsource Apps.
-Today you can implement apps developed in this range both on-premises, partner hosted and in the Business Central SAAS Service.
+Today you can implement apps developed in this range both on-premises, partner hosted and in the Business Central SaaS Service.
 This object range is free of charge, the only requirement on this range is that your objects can be AL only.
 You can request both object ranges [here](https://mbs.microsoft.com/partnersource/global/partner-essentials/partner-strategy/365businesscentralrequestuniqueobjectrange).